2009–2011 Toyota vehicle recalls: US congressional hearings

 The House Oversight and Government Reform Committee and the House Energy and Commerce Committee held hearings in February 2010.
 Retired social worker Rhonda Smith testified before Congress that her car accelerated out of control but the NHTSA investigator determined that a misplaced floor mat had caused the problem; the subsequent owner of the car reported no trouble after driving the car over 27,000 miles.

-In a February 2010 letter to Toyota, US congressional investigators "said a review of consumer complaints produced by Toyota shows that company personnel identified sticking pedals or floor mats as the cause of only 16 percent of the unintended acceleration reports".
+In a February 2010 letter to Toyota, U.S. congressional investigators "said a review of consumer complaints produced by Toyota shows that company personnel identified sticking pedals or floor mats as the cause of only 16 percent of the unintended acceleration reports".
 Several media reports later claimed that Toyota had announced that the recalls will not completely solve the accelerator pedal problems.
 On February 24, 2010, Toyota responded that it "has rigorously tested its solutions" and is "confident" with the recall repairs, but that it would continue to monitor other possible contributing factors for unintended acceleration, including mechanical, electronics, and driver error.
 Akio Toyoda, the president and CEO of Toyota, issued the following statement in regards to the recalled vehicles:

 Toyota has, for the past few years, been expanding its business rapidly.
 Quite frankly, I fear the pace at which we have grown may have been too quick.
 I would like to point out here that Toyota's priority has traditionally been the following: First; Safety, Second; Quality, and Third; Volume.
 These priorities became confused, and we were not able to stop, think, and make improvements as much as we were able to before, and our basic stance to listen to customers' voices to make better products has weakened somewhat.
 We pursued growth over the speed at which we were able to develop our people and our organization, and we should sincerely be mindful of that.
 I regret that this has resulted in the safety issues described in the recalls we face today, and I am deeply sorry for any accidents that Toyota drivers have experienced.
 Especially, I would like to extend my condolences to the members of the Saylor family, for the accident in San Diego.
 I would like to send my prayers again, and I will do everything in my power to ensure that such a tragedy never happens again.

-In early 2010, the US government began considering requiring all vehicles sold in the US to have accelerator override built into their brake systems.
+In early 2010, the U.S. government began considering requiring all vehicles sold in the U.S. to have accelerator override built into their brake systems.

 Research groups have questioned whether Toyota would "get off easily" because of its large investment in lobbying in Washington, with close ties to the congressional representatives who will lead inquiries into the company's string of safety problems.
 Other publications noted that half the Democratic congressional members involved in the hearings had received campaign contributions from the United Auto Workers union, a major stockholder of Toyota's top U.S. rival, General Motors.